NoakLiu/LLMEasyQuant/README.md

 # LLMEasyQuant

-LLMEasyQuant is a package developed for Easy Quantization Deployment for LLM applications.
-Nowadays, packages like TensorRT and Quanto have many underlying structures and self-invoking internal functions, which are not conducive to developers' personalized development and learning for deployment.
-LLMEasyQuant is developed to tackle this problem.
+LLMEasyQuant is a comprehensive quantization framework for Large Language Models (LLMs) that provides easy-to-use tools for model compression and optimization.

-Author: Dong Liu, Kaiser Pister
+## Features

 ### Deployment Methods:
 #### Define the model